mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 You can set an encryption strategy from every collection table in the design section.

-**Each collection field** can be associated with a different encryption strategy.
-Open the drawer by clicking the edit icon and search for the data protection section:
+**Each collection field** can be associated with a different encryption strategy, you only have to open the drawer by clicking the edit icon and search for the data protection section:

 * Check *Enable client-side encryption* to enable the randomized version of the encryption algorithm